 Policy P1 – : Fish at Fmsy in perpetuity

-f(bt) = 1 forever
+f(bt) = FMSY forever

 Policy P2 – Maximize rate of rebuilding by closing all overfished fisheries until rebuilt:

-f(bt) = 0 if bt<1, f(bt)=1 if bt>=1
+f(bt) = 0 if bt<1, f(bt)=Fmsy if bt>=1

 Policy P3 – Maximize net present value over an infinite time horizon:

-f(bt) = f#(bt)
+f(bt) = f#(bt) FNPV

 Policy P4 – Maximize net present value with higher prices and lower costs from institutional reforms:

-f(bt) = f*(bt)
+f(bt) = f*(bt) how do you define higher prices and lower costs, exactly?
+This seems very hairy to me.

-For each fishery we estimateprofit, food, and biomass over time, for all 5 harvest and institutional policies.
+For each fishery we estimate future trajectories of profit, food, and biomass under each of the 5 harvest and institutional policies.
 Aggregating over time (with discounting) provides estimates of the net present value of the fishery, and aggregating over fisheries (for example within a country) provides regional estimates of the consequences and tradeoffs of alternative strategies for reforming fisheries.

 Bioeconomic theory provides some predictions for the tradeoffs across alternative objectives of profit, food, and conservation.
 Perhaps the most salient point is that the three objectives typically go hand-in-hand, at least in comparison to a collapsed status quo.
 For example, consider a small-scale open access fishery in the developing tropics, which might have b0=.3 (overfished) and f0=1.7 (overfishing).
 Such a fishery would be in bioeconomic equilibrium, so biomass and profit would be very low, but stable from year-to-year.
 Because the stock has been overfished, the harvest is also small – in this case it is just half of maximum sustainable yield (MSY).
-Recovering such a fishery by any means would eventually simultaneously increase profits, food, and conservation objectives.
+Recovering such a fishery would eventually increase profits, food, and conservation objectives.

 But there are nontrivial cases in which tradeoffs do exist.
-For example, consider a relatively young fishery with b0=.7 and f0=1.8, so biomass is low and on a falling trend.
+For example, consider a relatively young fishery with b0=.7 and f0=1.8, so biomass is lower than optimal and declining.
 Current fish profit and yield, however, are quite large (yield is 25% larger than MSY!), owing to the high degree of fishing pressure.
 While such pressure will ultimately reduce the stock substantially, the inevitable economic and food provision consequences of that overexploitation have yet to be realized.
 Implementing recovery in such a fishery is likely to increase biomass, but will probably reduce profits and yields, at least relative to their current levels.
 This second example illustrates the importance of the counterfactual scenario: We will examine the effects of fishery recovery against both what would have occurred (under status quo fishing) in the absence of intervention and against the current levels of profits, yield, and biomass.

 A final example captures the idea that many fisheries have already undertaken their own recovery efforts.
 Suppose a fishery has been overfished, but its exploitation rate has been dropped, so b0=.6 and f0=.8.
 We would expect such a fishery to ultimately recover (at least to Bmsy) when exploitation rates can increase to Fmsy.
 Our alternative harvest policies and institutional reforms allow us to examine the additional benefits that could be generated by optimizing the recovery path [f#(b)] rather than just maintaining the status quo until recovery.